Mathmagician8191/Liberty-Chess/Standards/ULCI.md

   * btime <x>
     black has x msec left on the clock
   * winc <x>
-    white increment per move in mseconds if x > 0
+    white increment per move in msec if x > 0
   * binc <x>
-    black increment per move in mseconds if x > 0
+    black increment per move in msec if x > 0
   * depth <x>
     search a maximum of x plies
   * nodes <x>